Azure/azure-sdk-for-net/sdk/devcenter/Azure.Developer.DevCenter/README.md

 You can familiarize yourself with different APIs using [Samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/devcenter/Azure.Developer.DevCenter/samples).

 ### Build a client and get all projects in a dev center

+To instantiate the client, you would need to provide a DevCenter URL and credentials.
+The resulting client allows you to list projects and retrieve projects by their name.

 ```C# Snippet:Azure_DevCenter_GetProjects_Scenario
 var credential = new DefaultAzureCredential();
 var devCenterClient = new DevCenterClient(endpoint, credential);